-If you are the parent of a young child, you’ve probably by now heard of the massive recall involving Fisher-Price Rock ‘N Play sleepers.
+If you are the parent of a young child, or, perhaps a personal injury lawyer, you’ve probably by now heard of the massive recall involving Fisher-Price Rock ‘N Play sleepers.

 These inclined sleepers were for years marketed as a godsend for parents of colicky infants.
 Nearly 4.7 million of Rock ‘N Plays were sold over the last decade with the promise of a better night’s sleep, especially for babies with acid reflux.